 If you are looking to add beauty to your home, as well as your heart, this would be the perfect Advent calendar for your family.
 Each day there is a thoughtful activity planned for your family to complete together, spreading a little more kindness in our world.
 You will also find a reusable sticker under each flap that used to create a cheerful scene in the middle of the calendar.

-Looking for other gift ideas?
+Looking for other gift ideas besides Advent calendars for kids?

-Maybe you already have the perfect Advent calendars for your family.
+Maybe you already have the perfect Advent calendars for kids.
 If so, check out our gift guide lists from last year, and create a time and space for your family to gather and to find comfort in one another.
 These gift guides will help you find items to make a cozy reading area for your kids.
 Each guide also includes a selection of age appropriate books: